presnick/ProgramsInformationPeople/_sources/Assignments/ps4.rst

 		test.testEqual(type(nums["seventeen"],type(3)))
 		test.testEqual(nums,{"two":0,"three":0,"four":0,"eight":0,"seventeen":0,"not_a_number":0})
 	except:
-		print "You've created an error somewhere.
-Time to debug!"
+		print "You've created an error somewhere or have not completed this problem."

 5. Given the string ``s`` in the code below, write code to figure out what the most common word in the string is and assign that to the variable ``abc``.
 (Do not hard-code the right answer.)
 Hint: dictionary mechanics will be useful here.